AninditaBasu/indica/README.md

 ## Plans

-- Turn the edicts of Asoka into an API
+- [ ] Turn the edicts of Asoka into an API
-- Turn the Arthashastra into an API
+- [ ] Turn the Arthashastra into an API
+- [ ] Shall we do a [Mahabharat API](https://dev.to/aninditabasu/building-a-chatbot-with-the-ramp-stack-part-2-designing-the-database-131e) as well?